microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 ### Step 3: Register Customized Kernel into nn-Meter

-Run the following command to register customized backend into nn-Meter:
+Run the following command to register customized kernel into nn-Meter:

 ``` bash
 nn-meter register --kernel path/to/meta/file